Node.js 24.14.0 LTS and 25.7.0: Upgrade-Risk Matrix for CI, Native Modules, and Frameworks

 |---|---|---|

-| CI runners and actions | Pipelines pinned to old runtime assumptions | GitHub Actions is moving actions runtime from Node 20 to Node 24 (enforcement begins March 4, 2026) |
+| CI runners and actions | Pipelines pinned to old runtime assumptions | GitHub Actions moving runtime from Node 20 to Node 24 (enforcement begins March 4, 2026) |

 | Native modules | Addon installs/rebuilds fail or load mismatched binaries | New major/current lines increase rebuild pressure for non-Node-API addons |